-It had been a good day.
+It had been a magnificent day.

 David slipped out of the hotel room.
-He had broken up and flushed the syringe down the toilet, wiped everything down to remove any trace of his presence with a practiced care as the body cooled on the unmade bed.
+He had broken up and flushed the syringe down the toilet, wiped everything down to remove any trace of his presence with a practised care as the body cooled on the unmade bed.

 He got into the waiting car and sat back, closing his eyes as it drove away.
 The arrogance of his targets never surprised him, and this one had been boasting about his company’s work for the intelligence community.
 David did not inform him such behaviour had signed his death warrant

-Bastard of the British Empire he told himself.
+Bastard of the British Empire, he told himself.
 He loathed the arrogance of San Francisco and was eager to get back to London.
 David denied his feelings unless it was three a.m and he thought of her.

-Doing the right thing hurt him but it kept her safe and him a secret.
+Doing the right thing hurt him, but it kept her safe and him a secret.

 The safe house was across town, and he took a long hot shower, ordered take out and sat down to relax with a few hours of inane American television.
 He made the mistake of watching the news, and when he saw the photo of her, he convulsed with feelings he thought buried in the graveyard of his soul.

 Three years ago, David had bare flames held to his feet, threatening to perform the same function on his genitals before the SAS team burst in.
-He had not wept then, but as he looked at Jessica’s face, he put his face in his hands and wept for what might have been.

 His grief galvanised into something familiar to him.